 - b.
 New development or redevelopment shall be located and designed to avoid the need for new or future soft or hard structural shoreline stabilization to the extent feasible. - c.
 If structural stabilization is necessary to protect the primary structure, then the feasibility of soft structural measures shall be evaluated prior to consideration of hard structural measures.
-Soft structural stabilization measures must be used unless the City determines that it is not feasible based on information required in this section and provided by the applicant. - e.
+Soft structural stabilization measures must be used unless the City determines that it is not feasible based on information required in this section and provided by the applicant. - d.
+Soft shoreline stabilization may include the use of gravels, cobbles, boulders, and logs, as well as vegetation. - e.
 Plates 43A and 43B provides guidance on different shoreline stabilization measures that may be considered, based upon the unique characteristics of the subject property and shoreline. - f.
 During construction or repair work on a shoreline stabilization measure, areas of temporary disturbance within the shoreline setback shall be restored as quickly as feasible to their pre-disturbance condition or better to avoid impacts to the ecological function of the shoreline.
 Also see KZC 83.430 for in-water construction activity. - g.
 The following is a summary of the key requirements found in subsections (2) through (13) of this section: